moneydewstudio/superpsikopop/src/content/posts/definition-of-applied-psychology-in-psychology.md

 ---
-Title: "Definition of Applied Psychology" in Psychology"
+title: "Definition of Applied Psychology in Psychology"
-Description: "Get to know the definition of applied psychology according to psychologists."
+description: "Get to know the definition of applied psychology according to psychologists."
-Date: 2022-10-19T06:00:00+00:185
+date: 2023-03-07T06:00:00+00:00
-Image: "/images/posts/definition-of-applied-psychology-in-psychology.jpg"
+image: "/images/posts/definition-of-applied-psychology-in-psychology.jpg"
-Authors: ["Robi Maulana"]
+Draft: FALSE
-Categories: ["Glossary"]
+authors: ["Robi Maulana"]
 Tags:
-Draft: FALSE
+Categories: ["Glossary"]
 ---

 > A general term used to classify areas of psychology in which theories are put to use in dealing with practical, non-laboratory situations.
 Applied psychology traditionally includes clinical psychology, educational psychology, industrial psychology and occupational psychology, but also includes other fields where psychological theories may be put to use, such as environmental psychology or study skills.